rpcgen should not generate absolute #includes

 What should be fixed here?
 Maybe the bug report should simply be closed.

-Updated by Igor Kozhukhov over 6 years ago
+Updated by Igor Kozhukhov almost 7 years ago

 i have made some change for using rpcgen from workspace(it built with tools) instead of build host.